Auxiliary Constable Recruiting

 - Have no personal or employment conflict of interest

 First, you must attend an Information Session.
 This is mandatory, as the full process will be explained and Application Packages will be available at these sessions.

 Upcoming Auxiliary Constable Information Sessions will be advertised in local media, on the City of Richmond's website, and at local Community Centres.
-We are recruiting now, for a troop to start training in the fall of 2016.

 What training is required?